Checklist Tips to Solve Audio Issues

 - There are a series of known Chrome issues in Chrome 50 that result in audio being sent to the wrong output device.
 Most of these will be fixed in near term releases of Chrome.
 In the interrim, please use the Sococo desktop client which can be downloaded at https://app.sococo.com/a/download.

-- Lastly, on Mac OS, there are known cases where the OSx audio stack can fail.
+- Lastly, on Mac OS Version 10.12 or earlier, there are known cases where the OSx audio stack can fail.
 This often involves simultaneous use of competing RTC products such as Facetime, Skype, Zoom, etc. In these cases, Sococo is unable to capture input from audio devices.
 To fix this, following these steps:

 - On a Mac, quit FaceTime (or other RTC products).